dirko/dirko.github.io/_posts/2016-04-02-Bidirectional-LSTMs-with-Keras.md

   (which is passed through to Theano/TF) on one of the passes.
-  This implementation depends on [how exactly masking works with `go_backward`](https://github.com/fchollet/keras/issues/1057) (which still confuses me - maybe someone can explain to me to the current state of `go_backward` with masking?).
+  This implementation depends on [how exactly masking works with `go_backward`](https://github.com/fchollet/keras/issues/1057) (which still confuses me---maybe someone can explain to me to the current state of `go_backward` with masking?).
 - The user must supply both normal and reversed inputs.
 The disadvantage here is that our input data size is doubled.